cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Use inner child method if necessary
 * Return to attempts to evoke ideal parent figures after session.

-### Imagined parent figures are vague or distant.
-Either initially or after some period of not imagining any parent figures, the patient may begin to imag

 **Imaginal Processing (IP) and Attachment**:

 * Imagined parent figures are vague or distant for some patients, indicating engagement of attachment system.